 Step 3: Close The Lockshield Valve Inlet

 Remove the cap from the top of the lockshield to expose the pin (this will be on the opposite side of the radiator from the one you are replacing).
-Simply use your wrench or adjustable spanner to turn the pin clockwise – this will ensure that there is no more water entering into the radiator whilst we remove the valve from the opposite end of the radiator.
+Simply use your wrench or adjustable spanner to turn the pin clockwise – this will ensure that the radiator is turned off there is no more water entering into the radiator whilst we remove the valve from the opposite end of the radiator.

 Step 4: Prepare The Replacement Valve & Surrounding Area